Work permit and residence permit in Slovenia

 - the company must produce a minimum of 10.000 euro turnover in 6 months.

-Citizens of Croatia cannot be employed as EU-residents during the transitional period after the succession to the EU.
+Citizens of countries in transitional period after the succession to the EU cannot be employed as EU-residents.
 Moreover, citizens of Bosnia and Herzegovina are subjects to the Treaty on Employment between Slovenia and Bosnia.
 The Treaty determines special conditions for employing Bosnian nationals, which do not entail the right to live in Slovenia.